avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

 * Set your IOTCONNECT_CONNECTION_TYPE in the same file, per comments.
 * Unzip the previously downloaded certificates zip into a directory.
 Open the device certificate and private key files in an editor.
-Use the VSCode Copilot AI Agent to set up the certificate and private key for you with the following prompt:
+Use the VS Code Copilot AI Agent to set up the certificate and private key for you with the following prompt:
 > ```
 > Set IOTCONNECT_DEVICE_CERT and IOTCONNECT_DEVICE_KEY in app_config.h.
 > Use the instructions in the file and these PEM contents: